Colloidal Gelation with Non-Sticky Particles: Results

 \section{Results}

 \paratitle{Colloidal gelation.} A variety of attractions lead to colloidal gelation in nature, such as van der Waals forces, depletion forces, and hydrophobic interactions\,\cite{Zaccarelli_2007}.
 In this work, we investigate gelation under strong attractions ($U_{\rm att} \gg k_{\rm B}T$) within a wide range of volume fractions ($0.03 \leq \phi \leq 0.3$).
 We consider two typical contact models.
-The first model refers to typical attractions which drive particles to aggregate with only radial forces, as shown in \figrefp{fig1}{a}\,(left).
+The first model refers to typical attractions which drive particles to aggregate with only radial forces, as shown in \figrefp{fig1}{a}\,(blue).
 Such conservative attractions are characterized by pairwise potentials and mostly apply to smooth particles\,\cite{wilson1995gelation} without tangential constraints, i.e., particles in contact can freely slide and rotate.
-By contrast, the second model constrains pairwise relative motions (sliding, rolling, twisting) with the presence of attraction, \figrefp{fig1}{a} (right).
-As suggested in \cite{richards2020role}, we term the first constraint-free contact as attraction (att) and the second one with tangential constraints as adhesion (adh).
+By contrast, the second model constrains tangential pairwise motions (sliding, rolling, twisting) with the presence of attraction, \figrefp{fig1}{a} (red).
+As suggested in \cite{richards2020role}, we term the first contact as attraction (att) and the second model with tangential constraints as adhesion (adh).

 The difference in contact interactions leads to different micromechanics, such as bending rigidity\,\cite{pantina2005elasticity} and isostaticity\,\cite{santos2020granular}.
 Based on the Maxwell criteria\,\cite{maxwell1864calculation}, mechanical stability for frictionless particles in 3D requires an average contact number $N \geq N_{\rm c} = 6 $.
-Following \cite{liu2017equation}, we consider the isostaticity condition as microstructural information in attractive and adhesive systems, and determine gelation accordingly.
+Following \cite{liu2017equation}, we consider the isostaticity condition as microstructural information in attractive and adhesive systems and determine gelation accordingly.
 In particular, we extract particles with $N \geq N_{\rm c}$ and check their connectivity (see the Methods section), \figrefp{fig1}{b}.
 The gelation point determined by this method has been verified, in both experiments\,\cite{tsurusawa2019direct} and simulations\,\cite{li2022impact}, to agree well with that from macroscopic rheology.
 Therefore, we apply this gelation criterion throughout this work, with $N_{\rm c}^{\rm att} = 6$ for attractive gels and $N_{\rm c}^{\rm adh} = 2$ for adhesive gels\,\cite{santos2020granular}.

 Our simulations start from a random, homogeneous configuration and evolves following Langevin dynamics for up to $10^4$ Brownian time $\tau_B \equiv \pi\eta d^3/2k_{\rm B}T$ (where $\eta$ refers to fluid viscosity and $d$ to colloid diameter).
 More simulation details can be found in the Methods section.
 For both gels, the time required for gelation $t_{\rm g}$ decreases with the volume fraction $\phi$ in a power-law manner, \figrefp{fig1}{c}.
 Fitting of attractive gel data (blue) gives an exponent of $-3.7$, while that of adhesive gels (red) exhibits a lower exponent $-2.1$.
 Detailed fitting results are as follow: